GLOrozcoM/waveq/README.md

 2. PySpark reads in data and performs processing on data.
 3. Data gets stored in TimescaleDB.
 4. Grafana interacts with TimescaleDB to allow for easy visualization and querying.

+## Engineering Challenges

+1. Ingestion of H5 files - raw DoE data came in the form .h5 files.
+For the unfamiliar, these files can be thought of as a multiple data set storage file type.
+In each .h5 file, you can have multiple data sets, meta data about data sets, and a directory like structure.
+Since no widespread Spark connection for reading these files exists, I implemented a file source link strategy that distributes the reading of a single .h5 file across the spark cluster.
+More specifically, I created several csv files (using an automated Python script) each containing multiple S3 file bucket links.
+Using Spark's `flatMap()` function, I can read multiple files simultaneously and join them into a single data frame for later operations.
+2. Disparate data sets - each .h5 file contained multiple data sets on ocean wave metrics.
+These data sets, however, did not contain id keys to perform joins on and figuring out connections between locational coordinates and time required a long look at the data.
+I manually assigned id keys to data sets of interest and performed locational and time stamp joins to produce a simpler table type for querying and visualization purposes.
+Additionally, the time stamp for data sets is a byte string (using Python's `h5py` module) and required a custom conversion using `numpy`.

 ## Cluster Setup